 Step 3: Disinfect it.

 To make a stainless steel sink sparkle, fill a spray bottle with a 1:1 ratio of vinegar and water to wipe it down.
 White vinegar includes acetic acid, a natural disinfectant that effectively kills common germs.
 For surfaces that aren’t vinegar-safe, use a mixture of hot water and antibacterial soap.

 Step 4: Clean your tools, too.

 What’s even dirtier than your kitchen sink?
 Your dish sponge, of course!
 When it starts to stink, discard it.
 It’s also a good idea to scrub your sponge holder, dish brush, and sink mat (or just run them through the dishwasher).

 Step 5: Keep it tidy.

 To keep your kitchen healthy, restock sponges and dish brushes regularly, and keep them corralled in a dishwasher-safe caddy.
 Choose a ventilated design for sanitary drying, and clean it whenever you replace your sponge.

 To clean a garbage disposal, stop the drain and fill the sink with hot, soapy water.
 Unstop the drain and run the disposal, then, fill it with 1 cup of ice and ½ cup of salt.
 Run the disposal, turn it off, then add ½ cup of baking soda.
 Let the mixture sit for an hour, then follow up with ½ cup of vinegar.
 Turn on the cold water tap and run the disposal for one more minute.
 For extra freshness, finish by disposing of a chopped lemon wedge while the tap is on.

 For daily cleaning, wipe the sink down with soap and water, and use this routine any time you need to disinfect.
-Have a white porcelain sink?
-Here’s how to lift stains from the surface.
+Plus, here's how to disinfect a stainless steel sink.